 Forgotten But Not Gone

-About a year later, I did some extra work on an educational film about the dangers of cigarette smoking.
+About a year later, I did some extra work on an educational film denouncing the dangers of cigarette smoking.
 The scene was set in an operating theater.
 I was one of several actors pretending to be medical students standing around a table upon which an autopsy was being performed.
 The location where the scene was shot was a mortuary on the grounds of the Los Angeles National Cemetery.
 The mortuary building had been decommissioned by the Veterans Administration some months before.

 The set was a brightly lit room all clean and polished, but the rest of the building was a hastily abandoned mess.
 Dust covered chairs and gurneys scattered at odd angles or lying on their sides in the hallways.
 Interior chambers completely dark except for whatever illumination might reach them though the open door of a room with windows across the hall.
 And a really, really distressing smell.
 Barely noticable on the set, but progressively more intense as I made my way toward it during the lunch break.
 The epicenter was a large dark room that had been some sort of storage area.
 There were two long stainless steel tables down the middle and tall shelves along one wall.